Allegany State Park: New Ireland

 Also a part of the history is the settlement of New Ireland (Carrollton, New York) which was formed in the mid-19th century by a small group of Irish settlers who had fled the pains of the Great Famine.
 It is near Limestone but within the boundaries of Allegany State Park.
 The village since was incorporated into Limestone, and no longer exists.
 Ruins of the old village are still visible and are accessible from the Limestone Run Road.

 Park fire towers

 Due to the danger of forest fires, and the damage caused by them in New York State Parks, three fire lookout towers were constructed.
 The first; Summit Fire Tower; was completed in 1926.
 It stands 66 ft tall.
 The other fire towers were at Mt.
 Tuscarora Fire Tower located in the Quaker Area, and the Mt.
 Irvine Fire Tower, located in the Rice Brook (Limestone) area.
 The Mt.
 Tuscarora Fire Tower still stands today, near Quaker Lake.
 The Mt.
-Irvine Fire Tower, however, was disassembled by the park and moved near the Bradford, Pennsylvania entrance.
+Irvine Fire Tower, however, was disassembled by the park and moved to Science Hill near the Bradford, Pennsylvania entrance.
 When all the fire towers were abandoned in favor of aerial surveillance in 1971, the Mt.
 Irvine tower was the only one taken down by park personnel in the early 1970s.
 It was saved however, when reassembled by a BOCES class in Ellicottville.